-The oligopoly structure of IT infrastructures represents a fundamental and global market failure. ///</quote> them.
-Additionally, encouraging the education system to integrate FLOSS services into their teaching could create a broad competence basis for FLOSS implementation.
+///<quote>

+The oligopoly structure

+of IT infrastructures

+represents a fundamental

+and global market failure.

+///</quote>

 The oligopoly structure of IT infrastructures represents a fundamental and global market failure.
-This failure can only be countered by regulation and antitrust law.
-To reverse monopolisation tendencies and decentralise power structures, policies should also foster technical federalism.
-Further regulation is needed to shift the balance of power: Tracking and personalisation in online advertising is not only
+This failure can only be countered by regulation and anti-

 GAFAM's main source of revenue but also has various harmful effects3 and should therefore be restricted (McCann et al., 2021).